johnandrea/generate-gedcom/README.md

 - if a spouse will have a sibling or two
 - if a spouse will have grandparents

-On a modest computer:
+## Timing on a modest pc

+Without dates:
-Generated 10 thousand individuals in about 1 second.
+- 10 thousand individuals in about 1 second.
-Generated one million individuals in about 32 seconds.
+- one million individuals in about 32 seconds.

 ## Limitations